 According to the Migraine Research Foundation, a migraine is not just a powerful headache.
 Chronic daily migraine sufferers can have up to 15 days per month marred by a migraine, and episodes can last from four hours to as long as three days.
 Migraines can also be accompanied by nausea, dizziness, facial tingling and sensitivity to light and sound.
-They can cause people who experience them to be absent from work and
+They can cause people who experience them to be absent from work and school, and come with an increased risk of other conditions such as depression and anxiety.

 Here are common oral issues that can cause both a migraine and tooth pain.